 Gilbert ended up in the room that he had been staying in for the past month.
 He saw his clothes strewn about the floor, obscuring the crimson carpet that matched his eyes.
 His eyes flew the yet unmade bed, where he had thought for hours over how he would confess his feelings for Roderich, about how happy they would be together when he accepted him.
 So many thoughts and moments that he shared with Roderich flew threw his mind, torturing him with their togetherness.
 It was too much.

 Collapsing as his knees gave out, Gilbert gasped at the sudden pain in his chest threatening to crush him.
 So heavy, he thought as his black dots started to dance in his vision.
 Can't breathe.

-A small chirp brought him back to himself and reminded him how to breathe.
+A small chirp brought him back to himself and brought him from the brink of an episode.
 A flash of yellow flew towards the albino, the cheerful color of the bird clashing with the anguish of its master.
 But, as a part of Gilbert's public face, the nation conjured a slight smirk for his pet, rebuilding his mask and suppressing his feelings.
-He had taught himself long ago how to be numb when things got too hard; it was how he survived all his wars, loneliness and the loss of his nation.
+He had taught himself long ago how to be numb when things got too hard; it was how he survived all his wars, loneliness, and the loss of his nation.
 The numbness was a shield that would allow him to function and he cowered behind it.